diegovalle/Homicide-MX-Drug-War/readme.md

 * Time series divided into before and after military operations for high crime states or states where the military has been sent
 * Chart of the murder rate in Ciudad Juarez before and after the military took over since it is the most violent city in the world
+* A latex file in the "report" directory with the confidence intervals of the breakpoints

 most-violent-counties: